daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 - GitLens (powerful extension that extends VS Code's native git capabilities)
 - Git History (intutive view of your git history)
 - Docker (easily use Docker from VS Code)
+- Quarto (integrated render and preview for Quarto documents and [more](https://quarto.org/docs/tools/vscode.html))

 - (Optional) Material Theme and/or Predawn Theme Kit (additional colour themes to choose from)
 - (Optional) Material Icon Theme (great-looking custom file icons!)